nshan651/lcc-db/README.md

-# LOC
+# LCC-DB

-Small script to generate some metadata according to the Library of Congress (LOC) standard for my own personal library.
+A tool for organizing your personal library according to the Library of Congress Classification (LCC) Method.